CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 If you have to leave in the middle of the workshop, please leave a note on the chat for the record.

 Recommendations for Engagement for Remote Participants:
-(1) Use your camera to show your attention
+(1) Use your camera to show your attention,
-(2) Use gestures such as nodding, thumbs-up, and raising hand to signal your understanding/misunderstanding
+(2) Use gestures such as nodding, thumbs-up, and raising hand to signal you understanding/misunderstanding,
-(3) Type your questions in the chat
+(3) Type your questions in the chat or simply raise your virtual hand.

 After you finish this workshop, you will be able to...
 ========================================================